-Will Europa be the first place humanity will discover extraterrestrial life, if it is discovered by 2045?
+Will Europa be the first place humanity will discover extraterrestrial life, if it is discovered before 2045?

 Question description